Thomas Hobbes: Civil War period (1642–1651)

 The company of the exiled royalists led Hobbes to produce Leviathan, which set forth his theory of civil government in relation to the political crisis resulting from the war.
 Hobbes compared the State to a monster (leviathan) composed of men, created under pressure of human needs and dissolved by civil strife due to human passions.
 The work closed with a general "Review and Conclusion", in response to the war, which answered the question: Does a subject have the right to change allegiance when a former sovereign's power to protect is irrevocably lost?

 During the years of composing Leviathan, Hobbes remained in or near Paris.
 In 1647, he suffered a near-fatal illness that disabled him for six months.
 On recovering, he resumed his literary task and completed it by 1650.
 Meanwhile, a translation of De Cive was being produced; scholars disagree about whether it was Hobbes who translated it.

 In 1650, a pirated edition of The Elements of Law, Natural and Politic was published.
 It was divided into two small volumes: Human Nature, or the Fundamental Elements of Policie; and De corpore politico, or the Elements of Law, Moral and Politick.

 In 1651, the translation of De Cive was published under the title Philosophical Rudiments concerning Government and Society.
 Also, the printing of the greater work proceeded, and finally appeared in mid-1651, titled Leviathan, or the Matter, Forme, and Power of a Common Wealth, Ecclesiastical and Civil.
 It had a famous title-page engraving depicting a crowned giant above the waist towering above hills overlooking a landscape, holding a sword and a crozier and made up of tiny human figures.
-The work had immediate impact.
+The work had an immediate impact.
 Soon, Hobbes was more lauded and decried than any other thinker of his time.
 The first effect of its publication was to sever his link with the exiled royalists, who might well have killed him.
 The secularist spirit of his book greatly angered both Anglicans and French Catholics.
 Hobbes appealed to the revolutionary English government for protection and fled back to London in winter 1651.
 After his submission to the Council of State, he was allowed to subside into private life in Fetter Lane.